Chickpea Balls with Curry Sauce

 Cooked for 2 days in the fridge.

-FAQ (Questions and Answers)
+FAQs (Questions and Answers)

 Chickpea Balls with Curry Sauce

-What can I substitute for chickpeas?
+What can I substitute chickpeas with?

-With any other legume.
+with any other legume.